How to knit baby booties you ask? By practising with these 8 knitting patterns.

-1. Jeni’s Baby Duck Feet
+Jeni’s Baby Duck Feet

-Designed by Jeni Staiman.
 She said that she suddenly realized that babies do not walk in their socks so, she designed a pair of duck feet totally just for fun.
 My kind of girl.
-But, you need to be comfortable with

-Pattern: Jeni’s Baby Duck Feet
+Get the pattern at: Jeni’s Baby Duck Feet

 Kimono Baby Booties

 Unfortunately, the pattern is written in Spanish.
 It has a Google Translate link that can translate the instructions into English but it isn’t ideal.
 Fortunately, there is a very helpful video showing the entire process of making the bootie.

-Pattern: Kimono Baby Booties
+Get the pattern at: Kimono Baby Booties

 Baby Mary Janes

 This baby Mary Janes stole my heart.
 It is so pretty with the tiny flower border.
 I’m not sure it will stay on an active baby’s feet though.
 LOL.

-Pattern: Baby Mary Jane
+Get the pattern at: Baby Mary Jane